HaHaWTH/HybridFix/README.md

 to resolve plugin compatibility problems with Forge+Bukkit environment.

 Currently supported plugins:
-- Residence: Fixes compatibility with Residence 6.0.0.0+, for CMILib's Java version requirement, you need to use JVMDowngrader or CatRoom.
+- Residence: Fixes compatibility with Residence 6.0.0.0+.

+## About FakePlayers
+HybridFix utilizes Forge FakePlayer to fix some grief bugs, the naming logic is `modid-ClassName`.

+For example, the botania rannuncarpus patch is using the fake player with name `botania-SubTileRannuncarpus`.

+You can add these names into whitelist/blacklist of your plugins to customize behavior.

 ## Commands